Independent Assurance Initiative · Est. 2026

 Author-engaged assurance

 Research groups seeking methodological assurance before submission to high-impact journals.
-Signed report referenced in methods section.
+Structured assurance report referenced in methods section.

 Grant applications